christianjc/SortingVisualizer/README.md

 This project is licensed under the [MIT License](LICENSE.md).
 Feel free to use, modify, and distribute the code as you see fit.

 ## Note
+This project is in its early stages and, as such, may contain some errors or bugs.
+I am continually working to improve and refine the Sorting Visualizer, and your feedback is invaluable.
+If you encounter any issues or have suggestions for enhancements, please feel free to [open an issue](link-to-your-repo-issues-page) or contact me directly.
+I greatly appreciate your contributions and support in making this project better for everyone.

 Enjoy exploring various sorting algorithms with Sorting Visualizer!